usi-verification-and-security/opensmt/README.md

 ## Building from source

-To build the system from the source code repository, you need a C++11 compliant compiler and the following libraries and headers installed:
+To build the system from the source code repository, you need a C++17 compliant compiler and the following libraries and headers installed:

  - gmp
- - libedit (or readline)
+ - libedit or readline (optional)

 In addition the `smtlib2` parser uses `flex` and `bison`.
 OpenSMT2 uses `cmake` as a build system generator.
 To compile OpenSMT2 (using `make` build system), use the following